-Interested organizations can submit an application to be included on the rotating monthly schedule of recipients.
+The deadline to apply to become a 2015 Give Up! recipient was December 1, 2014.
+We will open the application process again in June 2015 for 2016 recipients.
 Roanoke Natural Foods Co-op may preempt the schedule for special circumstances such as disaster relief.
 Recipient organizations are selected based upon how well their mission and goals align with Roanoke Natural Foods Co-op’s Ends.

 Give Up!
 Recipients

 Children’s Trust strives to prevent child abuse and neglect and provide continuous support for children through investigation and court proceedings.
 We help to make kids safer and adults better parents through education.

 Money raised through Give Up! will would go towards prevention programs.
 CT’s Children First Child Prevention program offers two curriculums: Speak Up Be Safe is geared towards children in grades K-5 and teaches kids how to take ownership of their body and speak up.
 CT has a partnership with Roanoke City Public Schools to offer this program to all elementary schools.
 Stewards of Children is geared towards adults, it is an evidence based program to teach adults how to recognize child sex abuse and steps to take to prevent.

 November 2014: Habitat for Humanity of the Roanoke Valley

 – Total Raised: $1,320.84 will go toward green building installations in homes for Roanoke families.

 –Total Raised: $1,827.59 will go toward adoption scholarships and spay and neutering services.

 –Total Raised: $961.85 to purchase equipment for Radio Free Roanoke, broadcasting from the Grandin Village.